learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 pikachu.randomProperty // returns undefined
 ```

-If you're not sure if the Object is defined, its always good to check, otherwise an error will be thrown if you try to access a property on it.
+If you're not sure that the Object is defined, its always good to check, otherwise an error will be thrown if you try to access a property on it.

 ```js
 var bulbasaur;